-If you have been sunburned, you will experience the signs and symptoms of sunburn within a few hours of exposure to the sun.
-The affected skin will be painful, red and swollen.
-In some cases it might blister.
-You may also have a headache, fever and nausea.
+If you have been sunburned, you will notice the signs and symptoms within a few hours after too much sun.
+The affected skin will be painful, inflamed and hot to the touch.
+Blisters might develop.
+You may also experience headache, fever or nausea.

 If you have a sunburn